grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

         * There are two sections to the notification template:
             1. The `myalert` template creates a single alert notification based on a specific alert.
             1. The `mymessage` template will find all of the grouped alerts that are firing and send them in a single notification.
-        * Save the template
+        * Save the template.

 1. Add the template to your contact point
     1. Navigate to **Alerts > Contact point** and edit the email contact point.
 If you're using Grafana Cloud, SMTP is already enabled.
 Otherwise, for local installations you'll need to [configure SMTP](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#smtp).
-    1. Add an email address in the to field for the recipient
+    1. Add an email address in the to field for the recipient.
     1. Expand Optional Email Settings and refer to the template by adding this to the body field:

         ```